How to Approach Older Generations in a Family Business about a New ERP

 Empathy and respect are essential when engaging the older generation to get on board with the new project.

-Younger family and team members can foster productive conversations by:
+Younger family and team members can encourage productive conversations by:

-- Listening First: Prioritize understanding concerns before providing solutions or defending the new technology.
-This builds trust and uncovers underlying fears or misconceptions.
+• Listen First: Focus on understanding concerns before suggesting solutions or defending the new technology.
+This builds trust and reveals underlying fears or misconceptions.

-- Framing as a Shared Challenge: Position the ERP upgrade as a mutual goal that ensures business continuity, reduces burdens, and preserves legacy.
+• Frame as a Shared Challenge: Position the ERP upgrade as a common goal that supports business continuity, reduces burdens, and preserves legacy.

-- Involving Other Senior Members of the Organization: Invite experienced team members as co-architects of the transition process, valuing their insights rather than treating them as obstacles to overcome.
+• Involve Other Senior Members: Invite experienced team members as co-architects of the transition process.
+Value their insight instead of viewing them as barriers.

-- Translating Benefits: Discuss how the new ERP strengthens customer relationships, supports succession planning, and upholds the company’s legacy.
+• Translate Benefits: Explain how the new ERP strengthens customer relationships, succession planning, and the company’s legacy.

 By grounding these tough conversations in empathy and respect, younger team members can create space for open dialogue and shared understanding.